 Second, different optimizers should have different learning rates.
 As mentioned in 6.1.1 and 6.1.2.
 1. Each Optimizers would have its own best learning rate combination.
 And as we believe, many people may not understand the importance of hyperparameter tuning and just call package as well as using the default settings in the package.
 We would like to point out that using the default setting must not lead to a satisfactory result in handling data in reality.
 Moreover, there are not only optimizer and learning rate, but also a lot of hyperparameters for users to adjust in order to get the best model.
 Therefore, hyperparameter tuning has been called the art of the deep learning.

 Third, the performance of CNN is better than that of MLP.
 In section 6, we can see a huge difference (10%) between CNN and MLP models.
 Although the training time of MLP is faster than the CNN, the increase in accuracy by using CNN outweighs the longer training time.
+And the deficiency in training time of CNN can be overcome by GPU accelerator.

 Appendix